 Registered Staff Hours

-In addition to being a quality nursing home overall, this facility really excelled in nursing, where it received an A-.
-Nursing grades are based in large part on levels of nurse staffing.
-This nursing home provides 0.2 hours of nursing care per resident per day.
-Finally, we also looked at some nursing quality measures in determining our nursing grades.
-This nursing home performed very well in the area of minimizing its residents' major falls and pressure ulcers.
+On top of performing well in its overall score, this facility earned even higher grades in the area of nursing.
+In fact, we gave it one of our best scores in that category with an A-.
+Our nursing grade analyzes the facility's level of nurse staffing.
+We consider both the levels of licensure of those nurses and the amount of time spent with residents.
+This particular nursing home provided 0.3 hours of nursing care per resident per day.
+Finally, we also assessed some nursing quality-based metrics in determining our nursing grades.
+This facility performed very well in the area of minimizing its residents' pressure ulcers and major falls.
 We consider these areas to be good indicators of the quality of nursing care.

-Turning to another one of this facility's strengths, it also earned a very impressive inspection grade.
-Inspections turned out to be one of its best category grades.
-In that area, we awarded this facility an B+.
-Our inspection grades weigh several factors included in a nursing home's inspection report.
-One key criteria we consider is the number and severity of deficiencies.
-Nursing homes with higher grades in this category generally have few of these severe deficiencies.
+In addition, this facility also excelled in inspections, where it earned a grade of B+.
+Inspection scores are tied to items found on the a nursing home's recent inspection reports.
+Facilities that score well in this area have very few deficiencies on their reports.
+Most importantly, these nursing homes should not have any severe deficiencies which are associated with risks to patient safety.
 This particular nursing home had just a single deficiency on its inspection report and it was not one deemed to pose a threat to patient health or safety.
 Even some of the best nursing homes receive an occasional ding on their inspection report.

 Does this page answer your questions about Good Samaritan Society Simla?